rust-lang-ru/book/rustbook-ru/nostarch/chapter19.md

-We’ve destructured enums in this book (for example, Listing 6-5 in Chapter 6), but haven’t yet explicitly discussed that the pattern to destructure an enum corresponds to the way the data stored within the enum is defined.
+We’ve destructured enums in this book (for example, Listing 6-5 in Chapter 6), but haven’t yet explicitly discussed that the pattern to destructure an enum corresponds to the way the data складd within the enum is defined.
 As an example, in Listing 19-15 we use the `Message` enum from Listing 6-2 and write a `match` with patterns that will destructure each inner value.